 - Because it is never-ending, the costs mount up over time – both money to do the work and environmental effects of the tools being used.

 - Because of the cost, control is often limited in the size of area able to be covered sustainably.
 Limited area equals limited benefits.
-The current control program on LHI protects 10% of the island.
+The control program on LHI protected only 10% of the island.

-- Because it is ongoing, control is effectively a selective breeding program where those individuals who survive the control methods being used are able to breed and pass on their genes.
+- Because it is ongoing, controls are effectively selective breeding programs where those individuals who survive the control methds able to breed and pass on their genes.
 So we end up in an “arms race” inventing new tools or methods to control rodents which are no longer vulnerable to our old methods.